ppotok/Nodemcu-webpage-client/README.md

 My first try with Nodemcu v2 and Arduino IDE.

-ESP connect to network and retreive data from adress.
+ESP connect to network and retreive data by given adress.